MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 ##### 1. Domain Separation

-- What is a Domain?
+- What is a `Domain`?
   - In a computer, this word refers to a _collection of data or instructions_ that warrant protection.
 Outside of a computer, a domain can be an area of responsibility or control.
-  - Separating domains allow enforcement of rules for the entry and use of domains by entities outside the domain.
+  - Separating domains allows for enforcement of rules governing the entry and use of domains by entities outside the domain.
-  - During system testing, the test data should be separated from the "real" data.
-Such separation avoids unauthorized disclosure of personal or sensitive data.
+  - During system testing, test data should be separated from "real" data, such as personal information.
+Such separation avoids unauthorized or accidental disclosure of personal or sensitive data.

 - Examples
-  - Most computers processors run in two states.
-The supervisor domain and the user domain.
-The processor when in the supervisor domain, can directly access memory (RAM) or maintain an access control table in a primitive file system.
+  - Most computer processors run in two states.
+The `supervisor domain` and the `user domain`.
+The processor, when in the supervisor domain, can directly access memory (i.e. RAM) or manipulate access control tables in a primitive file system.
 When in the user domain, the processor cannot access memory that belongs to other programs or the operating system.
-  - A virtual machine (or containers) is a domain that is separate from other virtual machines
+  - A virtual machine (or a container) is a domain that is separate from other virtual machines (or containers)

 - Implications
-  - Crossing domain boundaries require access control.
+  - Crossing domain boundaries requires access control.
 Transactional overhead and maintenance of access control rules are side-effects.
   - Stakeholders should negotiate the level of granularity at which domains require separation.